funkybooboo/university/notes/week7/smart_pointers.md

 value stored there, multiple pointers.
 Shared pointers keep track of when you copy them or they go out of scope.
 When the last copy goes out of scope, the memory is released automatically.

-You can also create a new smart pointer from a raw pointer from a deleter function.
+You can also create a new smart pointer from a raw pointer and a deleter function.
+You create the deleter function and can make it do whatever you want.
 This will behave like normal except that your deleter function will be called when the last copy goes out of scope.
 See [Making Raw Pointers Smart](#making-raw-pointers-smart)

 ### Syntax
 Shared Pointers are a templated type, create a shared pointer to an integer with `std::shared_ptr<int> a`.
 Instead of